nationalarchives/tdr-prototype-sangria/README.md

 ## Design

-The application is composed of three sbt projects: the core GraphQL logic and two entry points.
-One entry point is an akka-http server, which can be run in development.
-The other is a request handler that can process an AWS Lambda event.
+The application is composed of two sbt projects: the core GraphQL logic and the entry point, which is an akka-http server.

-We are still trialling AWS Lambda for the API hosting.
-If cold starts turn out to be too slow, we may decide to deploy the akka-http server to an ECS host instead.

 ### Database migrations